 Print all of the pieces at 100% in landscape mode.
 Cut out each of the pieces and then join stocking pieces A and B together before using.

 - 1/2 yard* of blizzard or anti-pill fleece for the main body of the stocking

-- 1/4 yard* blizzard or anti-pill fleece fabric for the top of the stocking
+- 1/4 yard* of blizzard or anti-pill fleece fabric for the top of the stocking

 - Coordinating embroidery floss (optional)

 *The fabric requirements will make more than one stocking.

 Note: All instructions are for 1/4-inch seams.Continue to 3 of 7 below.

 - Place the pattern piece so that the arrows align with the stretch of the fleece fabric.
 (If you use another type of fabric, these arrows should align with the fabric grain.)

 - Cut out around the pattern.

 Continue to 4 of 7 below.